Persona 3: The Journey

-On nights when the moon is full, the city is attacked by a Shadow more powerful than the ones found in Tartarus.
-After several of these incidents, Mitsuru is forced to reveal to the team the origin of Tartarus and the Dark Hour.
-Ten years earlier, the Kirijo Group, a research company founded by Mitsuru's grandfather, began amassing and containing Shadows.
-They studied and performed experiments on them to harness their power.
+Makoto Yuki transfers to Gekkoukan High School and moves into a dorm in the city.
+On his third day in the city, during a mysterious 25th hour called the Dark Hour, he is attacked by monstrous beings called Shadows and awakens to his Persona.
+After defeating them, he is recruited by the Specialized Extracurricular Execution Squad (SEES), a group of Gekkoukan students dedicated to battling the Shadows and exploring Tartarus, a giant tower transformed from Gekkoukan during the Dark Hour.
+On nights of the full moon, the city is attacked by a Shadow more powerful than those in Tartarus.
+After several of these incidents, senior SEES member Mitsuru Kirijo is forced to reveal to the team the origin of Tartarus and the Dark Hour.
+Ten years earlier, the Kirijo Group, a research company Mitsuru's grandfather founded, began amassing and containing Shadows in an attempt to harness their power.
 However, the experiments went awry, allowing the Shadows to escape and assemble into twelve larger creatures.
-Each is affiliated with one of the twelve Major Arcana.
-SEES' leader, Shuji Ikutsuki, informs them that if they were to defeat all twelve of the greater Shadows, Tartarus and the Dark Hour would disappear forever.
+SEES' leader, Shuji Ikutsuki, informs them that if they defeat the twelve greater Shadows, Tartarus and the Dark Hour will disappear forever.